stemoutreach/CodeCreateLab/Guides/03-pico-breadboarding.md

 > - debouncing
 > - and adapting recipes

+> **Learn → Try**: Learn concepts here with tiny examples, then Try a quick practice before you Do the matching Lab.

 # Why This Matters
 Breadboards let you prototype **electronics without soldering**.
 Pairing the **Raspberry Pi Pico** with MicroPython gives you instant results: blink LEDs, read buttons, and build mini‑games.
 Mastering these basics prepares you for sensors, buzzers, motors, and bigger projects.